-- 1) CAUTION: EXTREME CAUTION SHOULD BE FOLLOWED WHEN USING THIS INSTRUMENT AS IT GENERATES OUTPUT PULSE AMPLITUDES AS HIGH AS 400 VOLTS. - 2) For front panel manual control of the output parameters, the rear panel LOCAL-REMOTE switch must be in the LOCAL position.
+- 1) CAUTION: EXTREME CAUTION SHOULD BE FOLLOWED WHEN USING THIS INSTRUMENT AS IT GENERATES OUTPUT PULSE AMPLITUDES AS HIGH AS 1,000 VOLTS. - 2) For front panel manual control of the output parameters, the rear panel LOCAL-REMOTE switch must be in the LOCAL position.
 For remote control using a personal computer, the switch should be in the REMOTE position.
-See the AN-101-AVR-4B section (at the end of the manual) for the instructions for this mode of operation.
-Note that it is recommended that the front panel manual mode be mastered before attempting GPIB control of the instrument. - 3) The bandwidth capability of components and instruments used to display the pulse generator output signal (attenuators, cables, connectors, etc.) should exceed 100 MHz. - 4) The TRIG output channel provides TTL level signals.
+See the AN-101-AVRH section (at the end of the manual) for the instructions for this mode of operation.
+Note that it is recommended that the front panel manual mode be mastered before attempting GPIB control of the instrument. - The bandwidth capability of components and instruments used to display the pulse generator output signal (attenuators, cables, connectors, etc.) should exceed 50 MHz.
+The load impedance should not be less than 1,000 Ohms as this will result in possible damage to the output stages.
+Also, the coaxial cable between the SHV output connector and the load should not exceed about 0.5 meters (or the rise time will be degraded). - 4) The TRIG output channel provides TTL level signals.
 To avoid overdriving the TRIG input channel of some scopes, a 30 dB attenuator should be placed at the input to the scope trigger channel.
 The TRIG output precedes the main output when the front panel ADVANCE-DELAY switch is in the ADVANCE position.
 The TRIG output lags the main output when the switch is in the DELAY position.

 The DELAY control controls the relative delay between the reference output pulse provided at the TRIG output and the main output.
-This delay is variable over the range of 0.1 us to 100 us.
+This delay is variable over the range of 50 ns to 5.0 us.